 There is no pleasure without a heavy dose of pain.

 One of the most hated and inevitable things we can ever experience in life is the idea of failing and making mistakes.
-Throughout 2013, i’ve probably failed at least a couple of dozen times, and it hurt like hell!
+Throughout the years, I’ve probably failed at least a couple of dozen times, and it hurt like hell!

 It’s the reason why we choose to not take chances and to instead stay in our comfort bubble.
-It’s also why many of us fail to pursue and achieve our dreams because it often requires a very harsh dose of rejection, pain and the realisation that we aren’t indestructible or perfect.
+It’s also why many of us fail to pursue and achieve our dreams because it often requires a very harsh dose of rejection, pain, and the realization that we aren’t indestructible or perfect.

 My personal problem was the idea that I would get found out by people and get branded as a failure or a loser.
 Probably due to my bad experiences at school, which has held me back for so long due to not wanting to experience the same thing again.